The latest version of the Band-in-a-Box DAW plugin is installed with the main Band-in-a-Box program and patch:

 Select from thousands of Band-in-a-Box styles and build your song by adding chords, setting your key, number of bars, choruses, lead-in and ending.
 When you are ready, hit the generate button to generate all the tracks you have in your track table.
 If you would like more custom generation options you can click to reveal the menu options for generation.
 Then sit back and relax while Band-in-a-Box does all the work!

-Select/Generate up to 8 single tracks (RT, UT, Loop, MST, RD, MIDI Solo, MDI Harmony)
+Select/Generate up to 16 utility tracks (RT, UT, Loop, MST, RD, MIDI Solo, MDI Harmony)

-Apart from selecting a style, you can also select up to 8 single track types.
+Apart from selecting a style, you can also select up to 16 utility tracks.
 This includes RealTracks, UserTracks, Loops, MIDISuperTracks, RealDrums, MIDI Soloist and MIDI Harmony for a MIDI Melody.

 Select/Generate RealTracks for 7 Multi-Riffs